 We have a handwriting policy which is based on the cursive script.
 This is also taught in short sessions 2 – 3 times a week.
 Once children have mastered the joins, handwriting is linked to spellings.

-Mary Quinn, English Team Leader
+Andrea Osmond, English Team Leader